gargpriyank/java-spring-mongodb-kafka-example/README.md

-# Sample spring boot application
+# Sample Spring Boot application

 - [Application overview](#application-overview)
 - [How to start the application](#how-to-start-the-application)